SayantanRC/URLs/chrome-os-this-setting-is-managed-by-device-owner.md

    ```
    cd /mnt/stateful_partition/encrypted/var/lib/whitelist/
    ```
 4. Doing an `ls` command lists all the files, including some policy related files.
 We do not need any of them.
 Move all of them to some directory.
 Here we are already logged in as `root` (in red prompt) and we will move them in the root users home.
+This is just for backup of these files.
 Hence enter the command:
    ```
    mv * ~/
    ```